vlfeat/matconvnet/doc/site/docs/install.md

       ```
       sudo yum install gcc gcc-c++ libjpeg-turbo-devel
       ```
+      Older versions of GCC (e.g. 4.7) are not compatible with the C++ code in MatConvNet.

     * For **Windows**, make sure you have Visual Studio 2015 or greater installed.